STEP OUT OF YOUR SAND BOX PART 2Mohab Anis

 - Category: Innovation Strategy

-order Lyrica samples So often we observe staff in Egyptian businesses engaged in the pursuit of new ideas to help expand their companies.
+order gabapentin online uk So often we observe staff in Egyptian businesses engaged in the pursuit of new ideas to help expand their companies.
 Unfortunately, the quality and scope of these ideas are usually limited and the traditional way of thinking usually leads to biased results.
 This is because employees are trapped in their sandbox.
 This bias itself needs to be shattered.

 The BOM organizes information into a simple understandable format, incorporates market and capability perspectives, provides structure to brainstorming sessions and functions as a visual communication tool for discussing new business opportunity areas.